sebastiansledz/IT-notforprofit/README.md

 * [Security](security.md "Find a breach within your services")
 * [Miscellaneous](miscellaneous.md "Various web things")

-> If you have a programmer/admin in house, share with him/her following link, it's a curated list of resources for programmers and admins:  [Free for dev](https://github.com/ripienaar/free-for-dev).
+> If you are a programmer/admin or your organization has someome proficient in IT, share with him/her following link, it's a curated list of resources for programmers and admins:  [Free for dev](https://github.com/ripienaar/free-for-dev) and huge inspiration for this list.

 Have an idea to extend the list?
 Pull requests are wery welcome.